KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

    ![Term base section in memoQ](../../assets/images/memoq-new-TB.png)
 2. Right-click the Term base list and select **Create/Use New**.
 3. Enter a name that matches your project and click **OK**.
-4. Right-click the new entry in the list and select **Import Term base**.
+4. Right-click the new entry in the list and select **Import Terminology**.
 5. Select the Term base file and click **Open**.
 6. Review the **Term base import settings** and map the language columns as required.
    ![Term base Excel import settings](../../assets/images/memoq-TB-language.png)